To register for the September 2023 TEACH Foundational Health Educator Workshop, click here.

-Must have a degree or diploma in a recognized healthcare profession that includes counselling within its scope of practice.
+- Must have a degree or diploma in a recognized healthcare profession that includes counselling within its scope of practice.

 - You must have completed CNRC-approved Tobacco Education Program (Note: the TEACH Core Course (An Interprofessional Comprehensive Course on Treating Tobacco Use Disorder) is a recognized equivalent of a comprehensive tobacco education program for healthcare professionals).

-  - You must have completed CNRC-approved Health Education Program (Note: The TEACH Foundational Health Educator Workshop is a recognized equivalent of a comprehensive health education program.
-The core course is a pre-requisite to this workshop).
+- You must have completed CNRC-approved Health Education Program (Note: The TEACH Foundational Health Educator Workshop is a recognized equivalent of a comprehensive health education program).

-  - If you already have a CNRC credential (i.e. CRE, CAE, CCE) you are not required to take a foudational health education course, however it is still strongly recommended.
+- If you already have a CNRC credential (i.e. CRE, CAE, CCE) you are not required to take a foundational health education course, however it is still strongly recommended.

 - In Ontario, healthcare practitioners are not required to have a CTE designation or a Certificate to provide tobacco cessation counselling.
 These programs do however ensure you have the recommended competencies to provide evidence-based cessation to your clients and/or patients.
 For more information about the CTE credential, please contact CNRC.